AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 # Work in Progress

 **Alexandra Prégent**.
-Privacy Requirements for a Claim to Privacy Over our Emotional Life.
+Minimal Requirements for a Claim to Privacy Over our Emotional Life.

 **Alexandra Prégent**.
 Disentangling the Philosophical Concept of Emotional Expressions from Its Use in Affective Computing: Towards a better understanding of the concept and the consequences of its commodification.